Last updated on January 11, 2023

 Kroxa, Titan of Death’s Hunger | Illustration by Vincent Proce

 The only products even potentially for Pioneer on Arena are the recent remastered sets.
 We got a lot of cool cards to brew decks around and I’d say it was a total hit.
+Later this year, we can expect to get new Explorer packs, which will include the most relevant cards in the Pioneer format

 There’s not much outside of that, unfortunately.
 It’ll be good to get some actual paper reprints with the launch of Pioneer Masters, and looking at the recent success that Time Spiral Remastered had with the old frames, it would be a golden opportunity to launch some Pioneer product with old borders, don’t you think?
 This would give Pioneer players in both the paper and digital scene more reason to try the format if they see cards they like.
 Just a thought.